iron-io/functions/docs/definitions.md

 `type` is defines how the function will be executed.
 If type is `sync` the request will be hold until the result is ready and flushed.

-In `async` functions the request will be ended with a `call_id` and the function will be executed in the background.
+In `async` functions the request will be ended with a `task_id` and the function will be executed in the background.

 #### memory (number)